purpleidea/mgmt/docs/resource-guide.md

 This method is used to validate if the populated resource struct is a valid representation of the resource kind.
-If it does not conform to the resource specifications, it should generate an error.
+If it does not conform to the resource specifications, it should return an error.
 If you notice that this method is quite large, it might be an indication that you should reconsider the parameter list and interface to this resource.
-This method is called _before_ `Init`.
+This method is called by the engine _before_ `Init`.
+It can also be called occasionally after a Send/Recv operation to verify that the newly populated parameters are valid.
+Remember not to expect access to the outside world when using this.

 #### Example